-With a violent crime rate of 1,063 reported incidents for every 100,000 residents, nearly three times the corresponding national rate, Minneapolis is one of the most dangerous cities in the country.
-In 2015, 47 murders were reported.
-The poverty rate was reported at 22.6 percent and the unemployment rate, 3.3 percent.
+In 2017, 42 murders were reported with a violent crime rate of 1,101 reported incidents for every 100,000 residents, nearly three times the corresponding national rate, Minneapolis is one of the most dangerous cities in the country.

 Minneapolis Neighborhoods With Higher Crime Rates